Estimate limits

 Where estimates go wrong

-- Measurements are rounded or guessed.
+- Measurements are rounded, guessed, or taken from memory.

 - The project is not a simple rectangle.